Porting your mortgage

 One way you can compare mortgages is to use our 'Should I ditch my fix?' calculator.
 If you need help finding a good mortgage in the first place, see our Cheap mortgage finding guide.

-Whichever option you choose, you will need to go through a new mortgage application.
-That means you'll have to pass a number of tests – see our Boost your mortgage chances guide for tips on how to increase your prospect of passing these.
+Whichever option you choose – porting or applying for a new mortgage elsewhere – you will need to go through a new mortgage application.
+That means you'll have to pass a number of tests (see our Boost your mortgage chances guide for helpful hints).

 Here's what lenders will look at when you apply for a mortgage: